Things to Do in the Cook Islands: 30 Epic Family-Friendly Activities

 The circle island track on the island of Mauke as it passes by the airstrip © Jessica Palmer

 Vai Tango is the most popular and is within walking distance of Ngatiarua Village in the centre of the island.
 There is also one near the giant banyan tree.
-Usually, the water is cool and crystal clear, but after rain, the water is murky from the dirt that is washed down into the cave.
+Usually, the water is cool and crystal clear, but after rain, it becomes murky from dirt washed down into the cave.

 #30.
 Go marine life spotting in the sandy coves nestled between the cliffs in Mauke